wil-j-wil/wil-j-wil2.github.io/_publications/2017-06-19-paper-title-number-1.md

 year: 2017
 venue: 'International Conference on Acoustics, Speech and Signal Processing (ICASSP)'
 paperurl: 'https://ieeexplore.ieee.org/abstract/document/7952116'
-citation: 'Delia Fano Yela, Sebastian Ewert, Derry FitzGerald, and Mark B. Sandler, Interference reduction in music recordings combining kernel additive modelling and non-negative matrix factorization, in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2017, pp. 51–55'
+citation: 'Delia Fano Yela, Sebastian Ewert, Derry FitzGerald, and Mark B. Sandler, <i>Interference reduction in music recordings combining kernel additive modelling and non-negative matrix factorization</i>, in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2017, pp. 51–55'
 ---
 In this paper we introduce machine learning in the KAM framework.